sschwarzer/racket-glossary/glossary-notes.md

 ## Stream

 - Overlap with sequences (see also there).
 - Usually used with files.
+Not exactly true: "file streams" actually aren't streams.
+8-)

 ## String / byte string / character